The best UK and US Black Friday deals live now

 So what do you need to know about Black Friday and Cyber Monday?
 What are the differences between them?
-And which will offer the very best deals?
+And which offer the very best deals?

 What is Black Friday?